open-webui/docs/docs/getting-started/advanced-topics/env-configuration.md

 As new variables are introduced, this page will be updated to reflect the growing configuration options.

 :::info
-This page is up to date with Open Web UI release version [v0.4.8](https://github.com/open-webui/open-webui/releases/tag/v0.4.8), but is still a work in progress to later include more accurate descriptions, listing out options available for environment variables, defaults, and improving descriptions.
+This page is up to date with Open WebUI release version [v0.5.1](https://github.com/open-webui/open-webui/releases/tag/v0.5.1), but is still a work in progress to later include more accurate descriptions, listing out options available for environment variables, defaults, and improving descriptions.
 :::

 ## App/Backend